The Hip Tilt

 Lying on your back with your feet on the mat and your knees up, flatten your belly down toward

 the floor as you exhale.
-Flatten your lower back against the floor.
+Flatten the back of your waist against the floor and tuck in your tail bone.

-As you inhale, let your belly expand and let your lower back arch up from the floor.
+As you inhale, let your belly expand and let your lower back arch up from the floor, bringing

 The hip tilt helps to increase strength, flexibility, and awareness in the core of your body.